damianhakert/damianhakert.github.io/source/_posts/2015-10-22-gitlab-8-1-released.markdown

 a `.gitlab-ci.yml` file.
 If you have some shared runner setup, this should make it easier for your team to start using CI.

+Of course, you can turn off CI if you don't want to use it.

 ### Fast, Faster!

 We've been working hard to improve page speed.
-Issues, searching for users, the trending page and more will now load up to 1.5 times faster.
+Issues, searching for users, the trending page, signing in and more will now load much faster.

 ### Create Directories from the Web Editor